intersystems-community/PythonGateway/README.md

 ## Linux

-5. Check that your SYSTEM `PATH` environment variable has `/usr/lib` and `/usr/lib/x86_64-linux-gnu`, preferably at the begining.
+5. Check that your SYSTEM `PATH` environment variable has `/usr/lib` and `/usr/lib/x86_64-linux-gnu`, preferably at the beginning.
 Use `/etc/environment` file to set environment variables.
 6. In cause of errors check Troubleshooting section `undefined symbol: _Py_TrueStruct` and specify PythonLib property.

 ## Mac